,

 EYFS

 The EYFS framework is structured very differently to the national curriculum as it is organised across seven areas of learning rather than subject areas.
-This document demonstrates which statements from the 2020 Development Matters are prerequisite skills for PE within the national curriculum.
-The bullet points below outline the most relevant statements taken from the ELG (Early Learning Goals) in the EYFS statutory framework and the Development Matters age ranges for Three and Four year-olds as well as Reception which all synchs with the programme of study for PE.
+This part demonstrates which statements from the 2020 Development Matters are prerequisite skills for PE within the national curriculum.
+The bullet points below outline the most relevant statements taken from the ELG (Early Learning Goals) in the EYFS statutory framework and the Development Matters age ranges for Three and Four year-olds as well as Reception which all syncs with the programme of study for PE.

 • Continue to develop their movement, balancing, riding (scooters, trikes and bikes) and ball skills.